vanjs-org/van/addons/van_dml/example/Readme.md

 ### The result shold look like this

-each button should show an alert with it´s number
+Each button should show an alert with it´s number

 ![IMG06-10-23 11-36-24](https://github.com/efpage/van/assets/29945129/53795149-39e5-4639-9f67-e49e085b138f)